vesellov/bitdust.docs.old/api.md

 ### service\_stop(service\_name)

-Stop given service and set `False` for correspondent option in the settings:
+Stop given service immediately.
+It will also set `False` for correspondent option in the settings.

     .bitdust/config/services/[service name]/enabled